 Social Work

-Social work is recognised internationally as “a practice-based profession and an academic discipline that promotes social change and development, social cohesion, and the empowerment and liberation of people” (International Federation of Social Workers 2014).
+Social work is recognised as “a practice-based profession and an academic discipline that promotes social change and development, social cohesion, and the empowerment and liberation of people” (International Federation of Social Workers, 2014).

-Social workers aim to promote positive change for individuals, groups and communities, drawing on principles of social justice, respect for diversities, and human rights.
+Social workers aim to promote positive change for individuals, groups, and communities, drawing on principles of social justice, respect for equality, diversity, inclusion, and human rights.

-Social work programmes at Queen’s are taught by academics who are themselves qualified and registered social workers.
-All staff are actively involved in research across a range of social issues and are very engaged with practice development, to promote best outcomes for individuals, families and communities.
+Social work programmes at Queen’s are taught by a team of academics who are qualified and registered social workers.
+Everyone in the social work team is actively involved in research across a range of social issues and also engaged with practice development, to promote best outcomes for individuals, families and communities.

-Over 88% of research submitted by colleagues from Criminology, Social Policy, Sociology and Social Work to the Social Policy and Social Work Unit of Assessment (UoA) was judged to be World Leading or Internationally Excellent.
-An endorsement of the quality of our research and its impacts in areas such as the penal system, mental health and trauma; work once again achieved through work undertaken in partnership with the health, social care and criminal justice sectors.
-We are delighted that Social Work and Social Policy (including Sociology and Criminology) has been ranked at 12th in the UK (Times Higher Education Social Work and Social Policy UoA table).
+In the most recent assessment of research quality (REF, 2021), 88% of research submitted to the social policy and social work Unit of Assessment (UoA) by criminology, social policy, sociology, and social work, was judged to be world leading or internationally excellent.
+This endorsement of the quality of our research and its impacts in areas such as the penal system, mental health, and trauma; draws attention to strong collaborative networks in and between disciplines such as health, social care, and criminal justice.
+We are delighted that social work, social policy (which also includes sociology and criminology) has been ranked at 12th in the UK (Times Higher Education Social Work and Social Policy UoA table).

 IN THE UK